Meet our Founder and read the story of the creation and growth of the Vantora Reservation and Waiver Software.

 This is the maximum number of groups of this package that will be allowed to occur simultaneously.
-For example, let’s assume for this package you have set a duration of 3 hours and one group books in at noon, and two groups book in at 1 pm.
-If you have this set for a maximum of 3 groups, no one else would be able to book that group until the noon group’s time is over at 3 pm.
-Then, two more groups could book in at 4 pm.
-Note: In the above example, it would also mean no one could book it at 11 am, as they would not finish until 2 pm with a 3 hour duration, which exceeds the 3 person maximum at 1 pm.
-It would allow 2 groups to book in at 10 am, as there would be 2 groups at 10 am, 3 groups at noon, then the 10 am groups would leave, and the 2 groups at 1 pm could start.
+For example, assume for this package the duration is set to three hours.
+Group A books in at noon and Groups B and C book in at 1 pm, reaching the maximum number of three groups.
+With the maximum number of groups set to 3, no one else would be able to book that group until Group A’s time is over at 3 pm.
+Then, two more groups (Groups could book in at 4 pm.
+Note: This also means no one could book it at 11 am, as they would not finish until 2 pm with a three hour duration, which exceeds the three person maximum at 1 pm.
+It would allow two groups to book in at 10 am, as there would be two groups at 10 am, three groups at noon.
+Then, the 10 am groups would leave, and the two groups at 1 pm could start.

 This is like the “Max Players Soft Setting” in the general registration settings, except it only applies to this particular package.
-Lets continue with the above scenario – max of 40 people, and 3 groups that can each be up to 20 people.
+Lets continue with the above scenario – max of 40 people, and three groups that can each be up to 20 people.
 Although you can have 40 people at a time, you would prefer to not have them all start at once.
-You could set this setting to 10 people, knowing that a minimum size group will be 10 people That means if someone books 10 people into this package for 9 am, no one else would be able to book at 9 am, as it has reached the Max Players at Startup which was set to 10 people.
-So then, based on the package booking interval, the next group would have to book in at 9:30 am, assuming a 30 minute booking interval, then another group could book at 10:00 am.
-Or if you set this number for 20, then one group of 10 books in, another group of 15 book in for the same time – it will allow that as it’s a “soft setting,” not a hard ceiling like the number of groups.
+You could set the Max Players at Startup to 10 people, knowing that a minimum size group will be 10 people.
+That means if someone books 10 people into this package for 9 am, no one else would be able to book at 9 am, as it has reached the Max Players at Startup, which was set to 10 people.
+Based on the package booking interval, the next group would have to book in at 9:30 am, assuming a 30 minute booking interval, then another group could book at 10:00 am.
+Instead, if you set this number for 20, then one group of 10 books in, another group of 15 can book in for the same time – it will allow that as it’s a “soft setting,” not a hard ceiling like the number of groups.
 So now that 25 are booked in, we exceeded our 20 person Max Players, so the 10 am time slot goes away.

-This is not a mandatory field, and can be left blank unless you need to limit the number of individuals starting this package at any given time to spread out their start times for a given package.
+This is not a mandatory field and can be left blank, unless you need to limit the number of individuals starting this package at any given time to spread out their start times.

 This is not mandatory, but may be a useful setting if multiple packages all use the same equipment.
 Let’s look at an example of a Squirt Gun War Package.
 Let’s assume everyone participating has to have one of the squirt guns, and you only have 50 of them.
 If you only had one Squirt Gun War Package, you could limit the Max Number of Players to 50 and you would not need the Rental Equipment option.
 However, if you have multiple packages that all use squirt guns, that would not work.

-Let’s assume you have a one hour Bronze Squirt Gun Package, and a 2 hour Gold Squirt Gun Package.
+Let’s assume you have a one hour Bronze Squirt Gun Package and a two hour Gold Squirt Gun Package.
 To not allow more bookings than the number of squirt guns you have, you would set up Equipment from the Settings –> Registration-> Equipment menu choice.
-Create a new Item called Squirt Gun, and make the quantity 50.
+Create a new Item called Squirt Gun, and set the quantity to 50.
 For both the bronze and gold package, you can click the Rental Equipment drop down and choose Squirt Gun.
 This will only allow 50 people to be booked for both packages combined at any given time.

-There are multiple ways to accept payments for your booking, one of the easiest is at the package level.
+There are multiple ways to accept payments for your booking.
+One of the easiest is at the package level.
 It is also possible to monetize your packages with Custom Fields.
-(Both methods are explained in the video called Setting Up Payments 1 on the Registration Video Page.)
+(Both methods are explained in the video called Setting Up Payments 1 on the Registration Page.)

 If you set the Payment type to “By Player” and set the Payment amount to $10, then it will simply multiply the number of players booked times the $10 to come up with the payment required.

 As explained above, this is the total amount that will be applied to the package, or to each person, based on what the “Payment Type” option is set for.
-There are two important notes concerning “Payment Amount:” 1) if there is a value in this field, it will not charge unless the Payment Type is set to something besides “none,” 2) Sales Tax ,if applicable, is not added to this amount.
-If you need to charge Sales Tax, you simply include it in the price.
-As an example, let’s assume a 5% sales tax rate and a package is $20 per person.
+There are two important notes concerning “Payment Amount:” 1) if there is a value in this field, it will not charge unless the Payment Type is set to something besides “none,” 2) Sales tax ,if applicable, is not added to this amount.
+If you need to charge sales tax, you simply include it in the price.
+As an example, let’s assume a 5% sales tax rate and a package is $20 per person before tax.
 You set Payment Type to By Player, and set the payment amount to $21.
 Then notate it in the Cart Description.

 This is not a mandatory field – it can be left blank.
 It’s purpose is to change what the shopping cart will say at the bottom of the page, if there is a payment set in the package details.
 In the example below, you will see the shopping cart says “Registration Deposit.”
 That is the default that will appear if the Cart Description: is left blank.